2004–05 NCAA Division I men's basketball season: Conference winners and tournaments

-30 conference seasons conclude with a single-elimination tournament.
-Traditionally, all conference schools are eligible, regardless of record.
-However, some conferences, most notably the Big East, do not invite the teams with the worst records.
-The conference tournament winner receives an automatic bid to the NCAA Tournament.
-A school that wins the conference regular season title is guaranteed an NIT bid; however, it may receive an at-large bid to the NCAA Tournament.
-The Ivy League is the only Division I conference that does not hold a conference tournament, instead sending their regular-season champion.
+Thirty conference seasons concluded with a single-elimination tournament.
+Generally, all member schools were eligible to participate in their conference tournament regardless of their records, but the Big East did not invite its teams with the worst records to its 2005 tournament.
+Conference tournament winners received an automatic bid to the 2005 NCAA Division I men's basketball tournament, while a school that won its conference regular season title but did not win its conference tournament was guaranteed a bid to the 2005 National Invitation Tournament unless it received an at-large bid to the NCAA tournament.
+The Ivy League was the only NCAA Division I conference that did not hold a conference tournament, instead sending its regular-season champion to the NCAA tournament.